 Eleven members of Women in Black New York stood in silent protest against war and violence on April 16 in front of New York City's Public Library on Fifth Avenue.
 The group is part of the Women in Black's international network of women committed to peace.

 Women in Black was formed in Israel in 1988 to protest Israel's illegal occupation of the West Bank and Gaza.
 Similar groups soon formed across Europe, America and Asia.
 The New York group was founded in 1993 to protest the war in the Balkans, and held monthly vigils up until 9/11.
 Since then the women have held weekly peace vigils every Wednesday evening from 5:30 to 6:30 p.m. at the same high-profile site.

-"War is everywhere—not just in Iraq, but Sierra Leone and Burundi," Women in Black member Pat DeAngelis told the Washington Report as she distributed informational flyers to pedestrians on the busy sidewalk.
+"War is everywhere—not just in Iraq, but Sierra Leone and Burundi," Women in Black member Pat DeAngelis told the Washington Report on Middle East Affairs, as she distributed informational flyers to pedestrians on the busy sidewalk.
 "We are protesting not only war, but its repercussions—refugees, hunger and disease," she explained, noting that visitors from all over the world passed by the library, many of whom expressed interest and support in the group's peaceful anti-war vigil.

 DeAngelis likened her group's decade-long presence at this location to the two lion statues at the library's entrance that represent patience and fortitude.
 For more information visit the Web site <http://womeninblack.net>.